 Synonym: Achnatherum coronatum.

 Stipa coronata tolerates high traffic(people walking on it) and deer.

-Stipa coronata's foliage color is green-gray and type is stressdeciduous.
+Foliage of Stipa coronata has color green-gray and is stressdeciduous.

 Communities for Stipa coronata:Chaparral, Coastal Sage Scrub and Central Oak Woodland.